Tascano/Design-Data-Intensive-Applications/chp1/caches.md

+Remember the result of an expensive operation, to speed up reads (caches)

 Below is a example of a FastAPI service that stores and retrieves user data from DynamoDB with caching using Redis.
 Please note that this example assumes you have set up a DynamoDB table and a Redis server.